blueag8/Photography_Website/README.md

 *If deploying via Heroku and using Gitpod*:

 I found that pip3 install was not working as I had hoped for the installation and access of Heroku via the command line.
+I used the command
-I userd "npm install -g heroku --classic "
+"npm install -g heroku --classic "

-Next you will need to heroku login
+Login to heroku if using the CLI "heroku login"

 <p>